BOWLING GREEN SPINAL CORD INJURY ATTORNEYS

 Damages recovered through a personal injury lawsuit can help ease the financial burden associated with a catastrophic spinal cord accident and help ensure that the victim will have a lifetime of quality medical care.

 The following types of damages are typically available in a spinal cord injury lawsuit:

-Non-Economic Damages: Non-economic damages are intended to compensate for the physical pain and emotional suffering caused by the injury.
-A spinal cord injury victim may also be entitled to damages for loss of consortium if the injury affects the victim’s ability to engage in physical relationships.
+Noneconomic Damages: Noneconomic damages are intended to compensate for the physical pain and emotional suffering caused by an injury.
+A spinal cord trauma victim may also be entitled to damages for loss of consortium if the injury affects the victim’s ability to engage in physical relationships.